 I am playing Fiberskyns on jazz gigs right now.
 This is the best head I have found so far for brushwork.
 (There is a reason Jeff Hamilton uses these heads for brushes!)

 My office is right next top a large rehearsal hall, where ensembles and classes happen all day long.
 Remo's Silentstroke heads have made it possible for me to practice literally whenever I want.
 They don't change my stroke and they offer real rebound and real sound response.
 I can also hear them through headphones so that I still play along with music.

 In rock situations I am playing their CS line of heads.
 These offer definition and punch to cut through the band.

 Puresound is a D'Addario company that makes snare wires, bass drum beaters and more for percussionists Their snare wires offer a variety of sound options for whatever the situation.
 They are high quality and are easy to change out.
 Check their full line of products here.

 In trying to protect my hearing, I've been searching for a good solution for high-decibel situations, namely working in front of marching bands, concert bands, and jazz bands.

 I just ordered a pair of SureFire EP-10 Sonic Defenders Ultra Max after hunting around online, and they deliver in a big way.
 The foam they're made of seems to be a little more dense than the regular ten-in-a-box variety and there is a little earpiece that keeps them snug.
+(I get the medium size and they work great.)
 There is also a convenient cord to attach them to each other if you need to pull only one out of your ear at a time.
-There is even a sturdy little carrying case.
+They come with a sturdy little carrying case.
 They were 25.90 including shipping, which is a fantastic price for such a great product.